khitishpradhan/proxima-journey/project-plan.md

 - 🕒 Relativity effects (time dilation UI, like “1 year for ship = X years for Earth”)
 - 🌍 Earth clock vs ship clock

-🧪 Destination System🪐 Add more destination objects with:
+🧪 Destination System🪐 Add more destination objects with :
 - Distance
 - Image
 - Description
 - Real-world metadata

+🌍 Future Plans only for Earth (Little Ambitious ones) :
+- Integrating  Google Earth, or Map view when a user pin points on the Earth.
+- View of a Launch Simulation with location specific POV, with information about each stages.
+- View of Sun(location specific POV)

 ## Status